phillyslick/philaspice/README.md

 ###Products
 - Products are never created on their own.
 They always work in tandem with variants.
+- Because of this, you're really never going to want to show @products.. it should really always be @variants...
 ###Variants
 - Need to see if he uses SKUs

+##VIEWS/BACKEND
+###Product/variants
+- I'd say display the product, then have a show variant tab that slides open to show all variants.
+Create Variant Button from index view and show view.

 #NEXT
 - Categories (prototypes)